Enbridge Line 5: History

 The construction of Line 5 was completed in 1953.
 The pipelines from western Canada to Superior had been completed in 1950.
 Prior to the construction of Line 5, the crude oil was conveyed from Superior to southern Ontario by oil tankers.

 In 2013, the line's capacity was increased by 50,000 oilbbl per day, from 490,000 to 540,000 oilbbl.
 The upgrade involved US$100 million in improvements to pumping stations, but with no upgrades to the actual pipes.

 As of 2017, Line 5 had spilled at least 1.1 million gallons since 1967.

-In 2018, a tugboat anchor hit the pipeline and caused minor damage to the pipe.
+In 2018, a tugboat anchor hit the pipeline, causing a fluid leak and minor damage to the pipe.

 Also in 2018, Enbridge and the State of Michigan agreed to build a tunnel beneath the Straits of Mackinac that will contain the pipeline.
 Line 5 in the Straits consists of two 20-inch pipelines, an east leg and a west leg, running parallel to each other for the 4.5 miles across the lakebed.

 On June 18, 2020, a screw anchor support on the east leg was found to have shifted from its original position.
 The shift was caused by Enbridge's seasonal maintenance work, which affected the anchor support and not the pipeline itself.
 On June 20, 2020, Enbridge reported that a June 19 remote-operated vehicle inspection of the west leg of Line 5 in the Straits had detected no issues or damage to the anchor structures or pipeline.
 Operations resumed on that line on the same day.
 The east leg was to remain shut down.
 The federal regulator, Pipeline and Hazardous Materials Safety Administration raised no objections to the plan.
 Enbridge CEO Al Monaco responded to Michigan Governor Gretchen Whitmer to confirm that Enbridge was committed to sharing what is learned about the incident with the screw anchor assembly on the east leg with PHMSA and the State of Michigan.

 Mackinac Straits Corridor Authority (MSCA) agreement about tunnel

 On December 19, 2018, the Michigan Department of Natural Resources announced that the Mackinac Straits Corridor Authority (MSCA), in correspondence with outgoing Governor Rick Snyder, had approved a plan to build a multi-purpose tunnel that would house multiple utility lines, to remove the old Enbridge Line 5 and to construct a new line.
 The MSCA approved the transfer of a property right, allowing Enbridge to construct the new tunnel in the bedrock beneath the Straits of Mackinac.

-The project has faced fierce opposition from environmentalists and several Tribal Authorities.
+The project has faced fierce opposition from environmentalists and several tribal authorities.